Martnat8/499_project/README.md

   meant to allow me to turn off bag saving if I don't want it on while keeping the structure of the launch file.
 If you want to record with it you need to set true and relaunch.

+**Sobel Filter:** A node that takes in an image topic and republishes the x, y and xy sobel filtered variants of the image.
+A lifecycle enabled node

 --------------------------------------------------------------------------------------------------

 # Usage: